kigster/sym/README.md

     sym -df app-sym.enc -k $KEY

+<a name="inline"></a>

 ##### Inline Editing

+The `sym` CLI tool supports one particularly interesting mode, that streamlines handling of encrypted files.
+The mode is called __edit mode__, and is activated with the `-t` flag.

-The `sym` CLI tool supports one interesting mode where you can open an encrypted file in an `$EDITOR`, and edit it's unencrypted version (stored temporarily in a temp file), and upon saving and exiting the gem will automatically diff the new and old content, and if different – will save encrypt it and overwrite the original file.
+In this mode `sym` can decrypt the file, and open the result in an `$EDITOR`.
+Once you make any changes, and save it (exiting the editor), `sym` will automatically diff the new and old content, and if different – will save encrypt it and overwrite the original file.

+> NOTE: this mode does not seem to work with GUI editors such as Atom or TextMate.
+Since `sym` waits for the editor process to complete, GUI editors "complete" immediately upon starting a windowed application.
 In this mode several flags are of importance:

     -b (--backup)   – will create a backup of the original file